SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDM-625 SNMP.md

 Use this page to enable or disable communication with CSAT/KST ODUs for 70/140 MHz operation or LPOD BUCs for L-band operation, and to set up redundancy.

-In the ODU section, you can use the **ODU Comms** parameter to set the ODU operation to *Disabled*or *Enabled*.
+In the ODU section, you can use the **ODU Comms** parameter to set the ODU operation to *Disabled* or *Enabled*.

 In the **Redundancy** section, you can configure the following parameters:

 - **Redundancy Traffic IP Address** and **Network Prefix**: Enter the IP address and subnet mask in the format XXX.XXX.XXX.XXX and YY.
-- **Redundancy 1:N mode (use with caution)**: Set 1:N Redundancy mode to *Disabled*or *Enabled*.
+- **Redundancy 1:N mode (use with caution)**: Set 1:N Redundancy mode to *Disabled* or *Enabled*.
-- **Packet Processor Redundancy**: When the optional IP Packet Processor card is installedand enabledin a 1:1 redundancy configuration, this toggle button does not have to be used, as Packet Processor Redundancy is enabled automatically.
+- **Packet Processor Redundancy**: When the optional IP Packet Processor card is installed and enabled in a 1:1 redundancy configuration, this toggle button does not have to be used, as Packet Processor Redundancy is enabled automatically.

 When redundant modems are used and the selected unit is currently the online unit, click **Force 1:1 Switch** to force a switchover so the unit will then be in offline (standby) mode.
 This command is only valid for the online unit in a 1:1 pair.